chaos511/ccprograms/README.md

  `yatqp sethome <x> <y> <z>`

  ## Resume
- Resume the quary with the last saved settings and positone (used for autostart)
+ Resume the quary with the last saved settings and position (used for autostart)

  `yatqp resume`